reflex-dev/reflex-web/docs/hosting/secrets-environment-vars.md

 ```

 From here you can add or edit your environment variables.
 You will need to restart your app for these changes to take effect.

+This functionality in the UI can be disabled by an admin of the project.